faberNovel/spinjector/README.md

 execution_position:                  # optional. [:before_compile | :after_compile | :before_headers | :after_headers | :after_all].

 show_env_vars_in_log:                # optional.
 Set to '0' if you want to hide environment variables, any other values will allow them.

+always_out_of_date:                  # optional.
+Set to '1' if the script should always run without dependency analysis.
 ```

 - If you use the `script_path option`, create the script file